 Q: What were the next steps you took to start the company?

 A: We concentrated on the fabric the most at the beginning.
 Making sure that what we were creating would be durable, lasting and sustainably sourced.
 We were obviously using eco-fabrics, but the most important thing from the beginning was making sure the clothes would last.
 I looked in my closet, and almost all my clothes were faded.
-After 5 washes, the cheap fabric would pill, fall apart or lose its shape.
+After 5 washes, the cheap fabric would fall apart or lose its shape.
 Our first season was about solving that.
-We sourced a bamboo fabric, and started making basics.
+We sourced bamboo fabrics and started making basics.
 I tested the products myself.
 I still own four tank tops from our very first collection.
 I wanted to see how long they would last, so I wore them to work out, and every week they would be in the laundry.
 They are still my workout tops today.
 That was 9 years ago.

 Q: What strategies did you start using to make sure the clothes you designed would fit right?